notjames/container-systemd-sshd/README.md

 # sshd+systemd container
 Derived from ideas from @apo, online resources, and @jdeathe.
-This README is a WIP
+This README is a WIP.
+The work in <repo>/apo is @apo's original work.
+The work in <jimconn> is my original work.

 # build
 docker-compose build cnct-ci